Hurricane Recovery Fund

 Norma and Bill Tiefel

 Hurricane Milton made landfall October 9, 2024 near Siesta Key as a dangerous Category 3 storm with strong winds and heavy rains.
-Milton cut through the state as a Category 1 storm, leaving devastating impacts along Florida's Gulf Coast and spawning deadly tornadoes throughout the state, including in Palm Beach and Martin Counties.
-At least 16 people died in the storm and over 2 million people are without power.
-Nearly 1,000 people have been rescued so far, according to Florida Gov. Ron DeSantis, with thousands of personnel deployed across the state.
+Milton cut through the state as a Category 1 storm, bringing widespread destruction across the region, including severe flooding, storm surges, and power outages.
+The storm also spawned deadly tornadoes throughout the state, including in Palm Beach and Martin Counties.
+At least 30 deaths have been attributed to the storm, which is the second-most intense Atlantic hurricane ever recorded over the Gulf of Mexico.

-Hurricane Helene made landfall near Perry, Florida on September 26, 2024, as a powerful Category 4 storm bringing catastrophic storm surge, flooding and wind damage to Florida's Gulf Coast and Big Bend regions.
-The storm also ripped through the Southeastern United States, devastating regions of Georgia and the Carolinas.
-At least 231 people have died across six states.
-Hundreds of residents remain isolated due to widespread infrastructure damage, and thousands of customers remain without power with spotty communication service.
+Hurricane Helene made landfall near Perry, Florida on September 26, 2024, as a powerful Category 4 storm bringing catastrophic storm surge, flooding, and wind damage to Florida's Gulf Coast and Big Bend regions.
+The storm also ripped through the Southeastern United States, devastating regions of Georgia, Tennessee, and North Carolina.
+At least 230 people have died across six states.
+Property and infrastructure damage is estimated to be as high as $200 billion, which would make Helene the costliest storm in U.S. history.

 photo